Kingsferry Bridge

 The Kingsferry Bridge is a combined road and railway vertical-lift bridge which connects the Isle of Sheppey to mainland Kent in South East England.
 The seven-span bridge has a central lifting span which allows ships to pass.

 Opened in 1860, the first bridge on this site was constructed for the London, Chatham & Dover Railway Company on their line between Kent and the port of Sheerness.
 Originally a bascule bridge, it opened to allow large vessels to navigate past and not obstruct maritime traffic on the Swale.
 On 17 December 1922, the Norwegian cargo ship collided with the bridge; it was repaired and returned to service after 10 months.
 The bascule bridge was closed in the 1950s and was replaced by the present Kingsferry Bridge.
 The new bridge was designed by Mott, Hay and Anderson, and constructed by John Howard, in conjunction with Dorman Long and Sir William Arrol & Co.

 Swale railway station is at the southern end of the bridge.
 When opened, the structure carried the A249; up to 30,000 vehicles per day used the bridge.
 Most vehicular traffic has been diverted onto the Sheppey Crossing, which opened in 2006.
 The number of road vehicles crossing Kingsferry Bridge has dropped but it is still maintained as a key roadway between the island and the mainland, particularly for non-vehicular traffic and pedestrians.

 History

 Background

 In 1860, the first bridge on the site was completed.
-It was a bascule bridge, built to carry railway traffic across The Swale between the Isle of Sheppey and mainland Kent for the London, Chatham & Dover Railway Company to the port of Sheerness.
+It was a bascule bridge, built to carry railway traffic across The Swale between the Isle of Sheppey and mainland Kent for the London, Chatham and Dover Railway to the port of Sheerness.
 There was also provision for road traffic over a single lane, controlled by traffic lights.
-The LCDR and the South Eastern Railway (SER) amalgamated to form the South Eastern & Chatham Railway which replaced major elements of the bridge and during 1904, a replacement Scherzer-type moving section was installed.
+The LCDR and the South Eastern Railway (SER) amalgamated to form the South Eastern and Chatham Railway which replaced major elements of the bridge and during 1904, a replacement Scherzer-type moving section was installed.

 On 17 December 1922, the Norwegian cargo ship collided with the bridge causing extensive damage and a lengthy closure.
 Repairs took ten months before it was re-opened to traffic.
 It remained in use until 1960 when it was replaced by the present bridge and demolished.